2023-04-22 19:04:21

 Which are they?
 Are the infections particularly dangerous or does the fungus cause problems for hospital hygiene?
 That’s probably where the contagion takes place…

 Yes, both aspects play a role.
 In contrast to the well-known Candida budding fungi, there can be increased transmission from one patient to another.
-That’s why we’re hearing about some outbreaks right now.
+That’s why we’re hearing regarding some outbreaks right now.
 And in the event of an infection, you have to reckon with resistance.
 It is therefore certainly right and important to create a certain amount of attention before dealing with such a mushroom for the first time.

 During the corona pandemic, outbreaks of multi-resistant germs have increased worldwide, especially in the corona isolation wards.
 Often more attention was paid to respiratory protection and basic protective measures such as hand disinfection or changing protective clothing between two patients were neglected.